diegoib/de-zoomcamp/4_analytics_engineering/notes_4.md

 ## DBT

 [DBT](https://www.getdbt.com/) stands for data-build-tool.
-It is a transformation tool that allows anyone that knows SQL to deploy analytics code following software engineering best practices like modilarity, portability, CI/CD, and documentation.
+It is a transformation tool that allows anyone that knows SQL to deploy analytics code following software engineering best practices like modularity, portability, CI/CD, and documentation.

 ![elt dbt](../images/04_02_elt_dbt.png)

 After we have done the extraction and loading of the data, we are going to have a lot of raw data in our data warehouse (¿data lake?).
 We need to transform this data to later expose it to our stakeholders and be able to perform analysis.
 That transformation is going to be done with **dbt**.
-It not only is going to help us transform our data in the data warehouse, but also it's going to introduce the good software practices by defining a *deployment workflow*: we are going to develop our models, we are going to test and documento them, and then we're going to have a deployment phase, where we are going to use version control and implement CI/CD as well.
+It not only is going to help us transform our data in the data warehouse, but also it's going to introduce the good software practices by defining a *deployment workflow*: we are going to develop our models, we are going to test and document them, and then we're going to have a deployment phase, where we are going to use version control and implement CI/CD as well.

 ![dbt workflow](../images/04_03_dbt_workflow.png)